Loyal Olympus workers feel betrayal over accounting scandal

-TOKYO Nov 21 Employees at Japan's Olympus Corp are feeling shock, anger and betrayal as they watch the public humiliation of a company to which many have devoted their working lives.
+TOKYO Employees at Japan's Olympus Corp (7733.T) are feeling shock, anger and betrayal as they watch the public humiliation of a company to which many have devoted their working lives.

 The 92-year-old camera and medical equipment maker, engulfed by a huge accounting scandal, is typical of the big Japanese firms that for decades offered life-long jobs in return for loyalty and hard work.
 That system has frayed in recent years, but its legacy is strong, especially among long-time workers.